thomasrotchford/CS386-2024-multiPainter/Deliverables/D1_Inception.md

 ## 2. Initial value proposition and consumer segments

 **IVP:**

-!!*Insert the Initial Value proposition here*

 A social and artistic break from the world, for you and all your friends.
 A place to share and explore your artistic mind.
 Feel like a child again, through the magic of Paint by Numbers

 **Initial Consumer Segments:**

-!!*Insert a list of consumer segments here*

 - Friends playing online
 - Gamers looking for something to do in a queue
 - Pixel artists